 Follow below steps to remote access the Ubuntu VM from user’s local computer using SSH tools.
 Get the instance internal IP address from the instance list (as shown below the IP address is 10.10.0.134):

-Open a cmd terminal and follow below steps to run the commends line:
+Open a cmd window (or Terminal for Linux users) and follow the steps below to run the commands:

-Step_1: login the NCL gateway (SSH to gateway.ncl.sg) with your gateway account with below cmd:
+Step_1: login to the NCL gateway (SSH to gateway.ncl.sg) with your gateway account with the following command:

-Step_2: Create key file under user’s folder with below cmd:
+Step_2: Create key file under user’s subfolder with the command below:

+For Windows and Linux users:

 Step_3: Copy your key data (use vi editor) in the key-pair.pem you created:

+Press ‘i’ to go into insert mode in vim editor.

+Copy the contents of your key-pair.pem file using Ctrl+C, and paste into the vi editor by pressing Shift+right click.
+(Linux users may need to click on “Paste” after pressing Shift+Right click.)

+Press esc to exit insert mode, then press Shift+; (semi-colon) and type ‘wq!’ to save and exit the file.

+Finally, change the user permissions of the key file you have created using the following command:

 Step_4: Login to your instances using SSH from gateway